RetroReul/ScriptedEventsReloaded/README.md

 > https://scriptedeventsreloaded.gitbook.io/docs/tutorial

 # Examples
-(these scripts may be outdated, use them as a general overview)
+(these scripts may be outdated, check the `Example Scripts` folder for the latest example scripts)
 ### Welcome message
 ```
 !-- OnEvent Joined

-Broadcast @evPlayer 10s "Welcome to the server {@evPlayer name}!"
+Broadcast @evPlayer 10s "Welcome to the server {@evPlayer -> name}!"
 ```
 ### Coin on kill
 ```